Carlos Lacerda: Biography

-He survived an assassination attempt in August 1954, which became known as the crime of Rua Tonelero.
+He survived an assassination attempt in the Rua Tonelero shooting in August 1954.
 It is widely believed by historians to have been made by men acting under the orders of Gregório Fortunato, O Anjo Negro (Portuguese for "The Black Angel"), a black man, who was the head of Vargas' personal bodyguards.
-Brazilian Air Force Major Rubens Vaz was killed in the attempt, and Lacerda was slightly injured.
-That sparked a political crisis that culminated with the suicide of Vargas.
+Brazilian Air Force Major Rubens Florentino Vaz was killed in the attempt, while Lacerda and a municipal guard named Sálvio Romeiro was slightly injured.
+That sparked a political crisis that culminated with the suicide of Vargas 19 days later.

 Lacerda was re-elected to the Chamber of Deputies later in 1954, with more votes than any other candidate.
 He also opposed the government of President Juscelino Kubitschek.

 Lacerda was elected governor of Guanabara State, comprising Rio, in 1960.
 His administration was praised by the US government and the IMF for his efforts to solve some chronic problems of Rio such as water services, public transportation and housing.
 As part of this drive, Lacerda ordered areas of the city - often areas targeted by developers - to be cleared of the inhabitants.
 Over this period, up to 140,000 people were evicted, mostly from the three favelas on the Rodrigo de Freitas lagoon, located near the beaches of the city's south zone.

 An opinionated and controversial politician, Lacerda was involved in the crisis of the resignation of President Jânio Quadros in 1961 and conspired against the presidency of João Goulart.
-Hoping to be elected president in the 1965 elections, Lacerda initially supported the military coup d'état of 1964 and was nominated the UDN candidate.
+Hoping to be elected president in the 1965 elections, Lacerda initially supported the 1964 military coup d'état and was nominated the UDN candidate.
 Since the military was not willing to give up power, the 1965 elections were cancelled, and Lacerda definitely fell from the military's favor.
-In 1968, his efforts to restore democracy in Brazil made him ally with his old enemies, Kubitschek and Goulart, and Lacerda was arrested for a brief period and stripped of his right to run for political office for ten years.
+In 1968, his efforts to restore democracy in Brazil allied him to his old enemies, Kubitschek and Goulart, and Lacerda was arrested for a brief period and stripped of his right to run for political office for ten years.
 Then, he retired from politics and resumed his journalism and publishing career.
 In 1977, he died suddenly in Rio de Janeiro from a heart attack.
+His wife, Leticia, died in 1990.

 Popular culture

 Lacerda was portrayed by Alexandre Borges in the 2014 biographical drama film Getúlio.

+Author Rubem Fonseca treats the assassination attempt on Lacerda (Rua Tonelero shooting) as part of his role in the crises events of Rio de Janeiro during August 1954 in his 1990 novel, Crimes of August, (translated from the Brazilian Agosto to English in 2014).

-His friendship with the architect Lota de Macedo Soares is depicted as a sideplot in the 2013 film Flores Raras (Reaching for the Moon), directed by Bruno Barreto and starring Gloria Pires and Miranda Otto.
+His friendship with the architect Lota de Macedo Soares is depicted as a side plot in the 2013 film Flores Raras (Reaching for the Moon), directed by Bruno Barreto and starring Gloria Pires and Miranda Otto.
 Actor Marcello Airoldi played Lacerda in this biographical drama about the 15 years relationship of American poet Elizabeth Bishop and Lota de Macedo Soares.

-He is also mentioned in the book, "Child of the Dark", The Diary of Carolina Maria de Jesus.
+He is mentioned in the book, "Child of the Dark", The Diary of Carolina Maria de Jesus.